 For all the experts out there on the benefits of vitamin K2, here’s one nugget of Truth that few have shared.

-Vitamin K2 also can substitute as an electrical carrier in your mitochondria!
+Vitamin K2 may also be able to act as an electrical carrier in your mitochondria!

 Like CoQ10, Vitamin K2-7 is a fat-soluble antioxidant.

 Its chemical name “menaquinone” sounds a lot like “ubiquinone” (CoQ10), right?